 Just a few simple tactics can provide the change-up you need.
-And summer — when it is cooler inside than out — is the perfect time to do it.
+And the dog days of August — when it is cooler inside than out — are the perfect time to do it.

 1. Use what you already have